Left Leg or Right Leg?

 Standing up to play – If you ever want to perform standing up, the guitar will be in a different place to your hands if you play seated with it on the wrong leg.
 The difference in hand position leads to more mistakes.
 On the other hand, if you sit down from standing, the guitar naturally falls into place on the correct leg.

-The angle of the neck – The guitar neck is angled upwards when on the correct leg and is less strain on your fretting hand wrist.
-The guitar neck usually angles downwards on the wrong leg, encouraging more wrist bend and strain.
+The neck angle – The guitar neck is angled upwards when on the correct leg and is less strain on your fretting hand wrist.
+The guitar neck angles downwards on the wrong leg, encouraging more wrist bend and strain.

 Neck Access – On the correct leg, your body doesn’t stop access to the upper areas of the neck.